duckdb/duckdb_iceberg/README.md

 ## Running the extension
 To run the extension code, simply start the shell with `./build/release/duckdb`.

 Now we can use the features from the extension directly in DuckDB.
-The template contains a single scalar function `quack()` that takes a string arguments and returns a string:
+The template contains a single scalar function `iceberg()` that takes a string arguments and returns a string:
 ```
-D select quack('Jane') as result;
+D select iceberg('Jane') as result;
 ┌───────────────┐
 │    result     │
 │    varchar    │